pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 raised performance near to levels I was initially expecting; however, the downside is quite apparent since the bindings have to manually handle all the type conversions and resource deallocation while calling through the C wrapper.
-It feels like a decent amount more work, but I think the performance benefits are worth it.
+It's a decent amount more work, but I think the performance benefits are worth it.

 ### Development